 What is Medical Dermatology?

 Medical, or General Dermatology, includes the diagnosis and treatment of diseases of the skin, hair, and nails.
-Board certified dermatologists, Dr. Reichel and Dr. Jacobson, undergo extensive training in diagnosing and treating skin conditions during residency.
+Board-certified dermatologists, Dr. Reichel, Dr. Jacobson, Dr. Finesmith, and Dr. Lamel undergo extensive training in diagnosing and treating skin conditions during residency.
 Dermatology residency is a four-year training program that takes place after medical school.
 At the completion of residency, dermatologists take an examination, called the boards.
-Physician assistants (PA-C), like Andrea English, Stacey Lynema, and Ashley Miguel undergo a three-year training program after college to become certified.
+Physician assistants (PA-C), like Andrea English, Ashley Miguel, and Abby Ehntholt undergo a three-year training program after college to become certified.

 Payment for Medical Dermatology Visits

 Office visits and treatment for medical dermatology conditions are most often covered by insurance.
 We accept all major medical insurances and can talk with you about your specific coverage.
 We also offer Care Credit.